cskelk789/Automated-ELK-Stack-Deployment/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **network** and system **logs**.
 - What does Filebeat watch for?

-  **Filebeat is a light weight log shipper which is installed as an agent on your servers and monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or log stash for indexing.**
+  **Filebeat is a light weight log shipper which is installed as an agent on the servers and monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or log stash for indexing.**

 - What does Metricbeat record?